-- (2) The telephone number can be used from a mobile telephone, landline telephone or public call box.
+- (1) [EXEMPT PER S.30(1)(c) OF RTI ACT] - (2) The telephone number can be used from a mobile telephone, landline telephone or public call box.
 No cost is involved in relation to landline telephones or public call boxes.
 In relation to mobile telephone calls, the cost of the call will be billed approximately 50-50 between the caller and the Department. - (3) This number is not to be used for non-urgent general enquiries or administrative matters that can be facilitated by other means.
 The number is not to be provided to members of the public and is intended for use by members only.

-12.3.4 DISPLAY OF RADIO COMMUNICATIONS EXEMPT PER SECTION 30(1)(C)
+12.3.4 DISPLAY OF RADIO COMMUNICATIONS [EXEMPT PER S.30(1)(C) OF RTI ACT]

-- (1) EXEMPT PER SECTION 30(1)(c) - (2) Districts will be responsible for the display of maps and posters at all areas were EDACS radios are stored/issued (this is not a matter for RDS).
+(2) Districts will be responsible for the display of maps and posters at all areas were EDACS radios are stored/issued (this is not a matter for RDS).